-Keep in mind, those calluses and cracks didn’t get there in one day and it may take more than one soak/moisturizing cycle to see decent progress.
+Keep in mind, those calluses and cracks didn’t get there in one day.
+It may take more than one soak/moisturizing cycle to see decent progress.
 This Listerine-based soak (yes, the mouthwash) is quite popular on Pinterest.
-To be honest with you, I’ve not yet summoned the nerve to try it, but many folks swear by it for callus removal.
+To be honest with you, I’ve not yet summoned the nerve to try it, but many folks swear by it for clearing up athlete’s foot.

 After you soak, while your feet are still damp, you have your best chance to get rid of the dead skin.
 You can use a simple pumice stone that you can buy at your local drugstore in the nail-care department.
 With a moderate pressure, rub the pumice stone in circles over the callused areas, especially heel and ball of foot.

 You may also choose a scrub.
 Some scrubs help moisturize as well as remove dead skin.
 This brown sugar scrub is incredibly easy.
 Another simple scrub is mixing a tablespoon of white sugar with a tablespoon of baby oil gel.
 I recommend doing your scrub over your soaking tub.
 That way the scrub falls into the tub and you can easily dunk your feet back in to wash the remaining scrub off.
 Pat dry with your towel and you’re ready to paint.